andrew-edwards/EDMsimulate/README.md

 ```
 git clone https://github.com/andrew-edwards/EDMsimulate
 ```
-then in R in the `EDMsimulate/` directory
+then in R in the `EDMsimulate/` directory:
 ```
 install(build_vignettes = TRUE)
 ```